alanshaw/grunt-markdown-pdf/README.md

 Default value: `1000`

 Delay in millis before rendering the PDF (give HTML and CSS a chance to load)

+#### options.preProcessMd
+Type: `Function`
+Default value: `null`

+Function to call before Markdown is converted to HTML.
+It is passed the Markdown file contents and _must_ return a string

+#### options.preProcessHtml
+Type: `Function`
+Default value: `null`

+Function to call after Markdown has been converted to HTML but before it is converted to PDF.
+It is passed the Markdown file contents and _must_ return a string

 ### Usage Examples